Eight different nations ruled the 13 mile long barrier island in northeast Florida called Amelia Island. Being the only place in the ...

 While I personally visited these relaxed luxury resorts in Florida, I realize there are many others.
 Leave a comment below with suggestions of other luxury resorts in Florida I should visit.

 Omni Amelia Island Plantation Resort

 Omni Amelia Island Plantation Resort is a massive 1,300 acre property, with tons of space to explore and play.
 All of their rooms face the Atlantic Ocean.
-Nine dining venues, all under the direction of Omni Executive Chef Gaven Wardynski, offer a variety of culinary experiences.
+Nine dining venues, all under the direction of Omni Executive Chef Daven Wardynski, offer a variety of culinary experiences.

 McCool Travel tip: try the honey made on the property—collected from more than 1 million bees—and especially sample the spectacular honey bourbon.
 A cool unique experience is the monthly dinner in The Sprouting Project (reservations required).

 All rooms at The Ritz-Carlton, Amelia Island have their own balcony—great for relaxing to ocean sounds and scents.
 The property has four restaurants, including SALT, one of only three AAA 5 diamond restaurants in the entire state of Florida.

 McCool Travel tip: If dining at SALT is not exclusive enough for you, book the Heaven in a Hammock spa treatment.
 It was created at this property and is offered nowhere else in the world.

 Epicurean Hotel is inspired by Bern Laxer, founder of Bern’s Steakhouse (across the street) which houses one of the world’s largest wine collections (over a half million bottles).
 This is the only hotel I have been to with its own Cooking Theater—featuring culinary demonstrations, seminars, and competitions.
 Spend a pleasant evening sipping a craft cocktail at the rooftop bar.